 During 60s and 70s of the last century, such famous people and groups as Yves Saint Laurent, The Beatles, The Rolling Stones and Jean-Paul Getty spent significant time in the city, attracting many more tourists to the city.
 Medina of Marrakesh is listed as UNESCO World Heritage Site (wow – again, we lived at least a few days in world heritage site!

-For example, we visited Jardin Majorelle (the Jardin Majorelle in Marrakech is one of the most visited sites in Morocco, open every day at least from 9am till 5pm) walking both ways from and back to Medina – around 4 kilometres altogether.
+For example, we visited Jardin Majorelle (the Jardin Majorelle is one of the most visited sites in Morocco, open every day at least from 9am till 5pm) walking both ways from and back to Medina – around 4 kilometres altogether.